nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 stateDiagram-v2
     direction LR

-    state DeployK8S {
+    state DeployNKPk8s {
         [*] --> CreateBootStrapCluster
         CreateBootStrapCluster --> CreateNKPCluster
+        CreateNKPCluster --> DeployKommander
-        CreateNKPCluster --> DeployGPUNodePool
+        DeployKommander --> DeployGPUNodePool
         DeployGPUNodePool --> [*]
     }

     PrepWorkstation --> DeployJumpHost
-    DeployJumpHost --> DeployK8S
+    DeployJumpHost --> DeployNKPk8s
-    DeployK8S --> DeployAIApps : Next section
+    DeployNKPk8s --> DeployAIApps : Next section
 ```
 ## NKP High Level Cluster Design

-The `Bootstrap` NKP cluster will be a temporary [kind](https://kind.sigs.k8s.io/) cluster that will be used to deploy the DEV cluster.
+The `Bootstrap` NKP cluster will be a temporary [kind](https://kind.sigs.k8s.io/) cluster that will be used to deploy the ``nkpdev`` cluster.

-The `DEV` NKP cluster will be hosting the LLM model serving endpoints and AI application stack.
+The ``nkpdev`` cluster will be hosting the LLM model serving endpoints and AI application stack.
 This cluster and will require a dedicated GPU node pool.

-Once DEV deployment has been tested successfully, we can deploy applications to optional PROD Workload cluster.
+Once ``nkpnkpdev`` deployment has been tested successfully, we can deploy applications to optional PROD Workload cluster.

-!!!note
+!!!info
-       The ``Bootstrap`` cluster's [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/)  components will be migrated to the DEV cluster and the bootstrap cluster will be deleted.
+       The ``Bootstrap`` cluster's [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/) components can be migrated to the ``nkpdev`` cluster and the bootstrap cluster can be deleted.

 ### Bootstrap Cluster

-Since the Bootstrap Cluster will be essential to deploying a workload DEV cluster.
+Since the Bootstrap Cluster will be essential to deploying a workload nkpdev cluster.
 We will use ``kind`` cluster packaged by Nutanix. ``kind`` is already installed on the jumphost VM and be accessed using ``devbox shell``.

 ### Dev Workload Cluster

-For Dev, we will deploy an NKE Cluster of type "Development".
+For ``nkpdev``, we will deploy an NKE Cluster of type "Development".

 | Role   | No. of Nodes (VM) | vCPU | RAM   | Storage |
 | ------ | ----------------- | ---- | ----- | ------- |